antonymously/league-of-lessons/README.md

 # League of Lessons

 This application contains the League of Lessons.
-An educational LLM-based tabletop RPG that helps teachers and students to learn a study material in an engaging and entertaining manner.
+An educational LLM-based tabletop RPG that helps teachers and students learn a study material in an engaging and entertaining manner.

 ## Library Requirements Installation